silitics/rugpi/www/docs/getting-started.md

 ## Conclusion

-Congratulations on completing the Rugix quickstart guide! 🙌 You have successfully set up Rugix Bakery, customized your Debian-based system, built images for different devices, and learned how to manage over-the-air updates with Rugix Ctrl.
+Congratulations on completing the Rugix quickstart guide! 🙌 You have successfully set up Rugix Bakery, customized your Debian-based system, built images for different devices, and learned how to install over-the-air updates with Rugix Ctrl.
 Rugix is designed to simplify the development of embedded Linux devices, making it easier for you to innovate and deploy reliable systems.

 While this guide has covered the basics, there's more to learn and explore.
 We encourage you to dive deeper into the [Rugix Bakery documentation](./bakery/) and [Rugix Ctrl documentation](./ctrl/) to discover additional functionalities and best practices.